StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 ## Lecture 7 - Repos, Postponing Settlement

 In the Repo market, as said above, a bank will sell securities to the fed, with a promise to repurchase them overnight adding an interest rate.
 The securities in effect are acting as collateral for a loan.
 Analogously, the money acts as collateral for the securities, if the Fed were to sell them.
+Both parts may also be security dealers.

+The repo market actually came before the Fed or the Fed Funds market: it's how banks would trade with each other --if you don't know the other bank, you'll want collateral.

+Unlike the Fed Funds market, almost any agent may participate in the repo market.
+You don't need to be a bank, etc.

+When the Fed participates in the repo market (which used to be frowned upon: why should the Federal Reserve need collateral when it borrows?!) it may do a repo operation (loan to the dealer with securities as collateral, increasing the balance sheet) or a reverse repo (shrink the balance sheet absorbing liquidity and releasing securities).